Home » Recipes » Guinness Gravy

 Serving Suggestions

-For your next family gathering try it with my roast turkey, honey glazed carrots, creamy mashed potatoes, and brioche rolls to add a unique spin to a basic roast dinner.
+For your next big family meal, try it with roast turkey, honey-glazed carrots, creamy mashed potatoes, and brioche rolls to add a unique spin to a basic roast dinner.
+If you are serving it for a St. Patrick’s Day celebration, round out the meal with Irish cream coffee or Irish cream hot chocolate bombs.

 A recommended serving of gravy is about 1/3 cup, but gravy lovers will tell you it’s closer to 1/2 cup or more.
-As written this recipe makes about 1 cup of gravy, which is about 2 – 3 servings.
-If you are serving a larger crowd, or simply want leftovers, you can double or triple this recipe.
+As written, this recipe makes about 1 cup of gravy, which is about 2 – 3 servings.
+If you are serving a larger crowd or simply want leftovers, you can double or triple this recipe.

 A shot of brown gravy being poured over mashed potatoes.